 “Consumers continue to prefer human advisors, especially for a transaction this significant; but they also believe that advances in technology should translate into savings and a better experience,” Maher said in a release.
 “Our solution resonates because it puts the customer first — reducing chaos in the transaction without sacrificing service.”

-Maher told Technical.ly that the addition of Greater Baltimore is an opportunity to augment the Philly and D.C. markets and continue to expand within the Northeast Corridor.
+Maher told Technical.ly that the addition of a Baltimore market (and broader Maryland) is an opportunity to augment the Philly and D.C. markets and continue to expand within the Northeast Corridor.

 And when it comes to heading (much) further south?